rednir/wow2/COMMANDS.md

      - Start counting in a text channel.
 INCREMENT is the number that will be added each time.

  - `!wow games verbal-memory`
-     - Try remember as many words as you can, discerning words you have seen before from new words.
+     - Try remember as many words as you can.

  - `!wow games number-memory`
      - Try remember the largest number possible.